Feeling Drained? Choose the Right Battery for Your Trolling Motor

 Centennial Batteries

-Centennial originated around the similar time as Interstate, around 1955.
+Centennial originated around the same time as Interstate, around 1955.
 The biggest difference Centennial has from Interstate is their batteries are sealed - no need to check fluids or top-off.

 They're more reliable, but also more expensive.
 I have less experience with Centennial batteries, but I can tell you my customers have been very happy with the DC27MF.